Friday 22 January

 Monday 16 March: In response to the challenge of COVID-19, the four surgical Royal Colleges of the UK and Ireland have created a joint policy statement to provide guidance to surgeons and surgical trainees.
 Conferences, educational and training courses, assessment panels, accreditation visits and examinations will be postponed.
 Our priority is to look after our members and fellows, so they can protect patients.

 We have produced or contributed to several sets of guidance intended to help surgeons and their teams manage the challenges presented by COVID-19.
 This guidance should be read in conjunction with PHE’s guidance on the use of PPE in clinical settings.

-- Published: 29 April, additional tools added 6 June
+- Published: 29 April, with subsequent updates

 - A framework to help manage the backlog of elective operations during and after the outbreak.